 Common Pests and Other Problems for Oregano

-Leaf miners are the larvae of flies and they can bore into oregano leaves to feed.
+- Leaf miners: These pests are the larvae of certain flies, and they can bore into oregano leaves to feed.
 You can spot them by the tan or brown trails they leave behind.
 Insecticides can't reach them when they are within the leaves, so the only recourse is to remove affected portions of the plant.

 Common Diseases for Oregano

-Although oregano is relatively hardy, it can be affected by certain fungal diseases.
+Although oregano is relatively hardy against diseases, it can be affected by certain fungal pathogens.
 To help prevent fungi from becoming established, follow advice on the seed packet or plant tag in regard to the planting and spacing of the plants.
-The best prevention is to not overwater and be sure to remove weeds and other debris from around your oregano plants.
+The best prevention is not overwatering and being sure to remove weeds and other debris from around your oregano plants.